Transparency of the Regulatory System

 The Commercial Agencies Law’s provisions are collectively set out in Federal Law No. 18 of 1981 on the Organization of Commercial Agencies as amended by Federal Law No. 14 of 1988 (the Agency Law), and apply to all registered commercial agents.
 Federal Law No. 18 of 1993 (Commercial) and Federal Law No. 5 of 1985 (Civil Code) govern unregistered commercial agencies.
 The Commercial Agencies Law requires that foreign principals distribute their products in the UAE only through exclusive commercial agents who are either UAE nationals or companies wholly owned by UAE nationals.
 The foreign principal can appoint one agent for the entire UAE or for a particular emirate or group of emirates.
 The Ministry of Economy handles registration of commercial agents.
 It remains difficult, if not impossible, to sell in UAE markets without a local agent.
 Only UAE nationals or companies wholly owned by UAE nationals can register with the Ministry of Economy as local agents.

 The Federal Industry Law stipulates that industrial projects must have 51 percent UAE national ownership.
 The law also requires that projects either be managed by a UAE national or have a board of directors with a majority of UAE nationals.
-Exemptions from the law are provided for projects related to extraction and refining of oil, natural gas, and other raw materials.
-Additionally, projects with a small capital investment or projects governed by special laws or agreements are exempt from the industry law.
+Exemptions from the law are provided for projects related to extraction and refining of oil, natural gas, and select hydrocarbon projects governed by special laws or agreements are exempt from the industry law.

-To obtain an investor number from the Abu Dhabi Securities Exchange, go to: http://www.adx.ae/FormsAndApplications/InvestorNumberApplication.pdf
+To register with the Abu Dhabi Securities Exchange, go to: https://www.adx.ae/English/Pages/Members/BecomeAMember/default.aspx

 To obtain an investor number for trading on the Dubai Exchanges, go to: http://www.nasdaqdubai.com/assets/docs/NIN-Form.pdf